 Log out of your social media every once in a while and do something worthwhile with the free time in your hand.
 Try blogging, read articles, learn something new, make movies, write songs, go bonkers.

 Talk to people

-We swipe left, we swipe right and with no apparent reason failing to realize that there’s a person sitting right next to us.
+We swipe left, we swipe right and for no apparent reason without realizing the existence of a person sitting right next to us.
 Start a conversation.
 Create a connection.
 People are really interesting if you care enough to listen.

 Just about an hour before the countdown of New Year’s Eve, my phone went dead.
-I had people to meet and places to go, now I couldn’t even reach out to them and I didn’t even remember any of their numbers.
-Hopelessly barreling through the crowd, I somehow met a friend whom I had no plans with, along with him stood his 28 year old brother.
+I had people to meet and places to go.
+Now I couldn’t even reach out to them and I didn’t even remember any of their numbers.
+Hopelessly barreling through the crowd, I somehow met a friend whom I had no plans with, along with him stood his 28-year-old brother.
 We almost instantly decided to find a better spot.
 Every pub and every cafe was either pre-booked or had hardly any space to fit a single human body.
 Then a magical revelation came to my friend’s brother, he shoved us in his car and rang all of his best friends from college, none of who have met in five years.
 After about twenty minutes, his car was filled with a policeman, a teacher and his friend, two engineers, a bureaucrat and two college kids.
 We drove towards the top of the hill, from where an eagle eye view of the town could be seen.
 Sitting around a bonfire, in the middle of nowhere, we were lost into the trance of a whole other level.
-Stories of how life had transposed for them, the unexpected jokes thrown at each other, and the occasional moments of heart wrenching silences.
-We were marinating in the ambience.
+Stories of how life had transposed for them, the unexpected jokes thrown at each other, and the occasional moments of sheer silence.
+We were marinated in the ambience.

 Perhaps we are only just complicating things by trying to seek some esoteric version of happiness, when in fact we can create it anytime and anywhere.
 I sometimes wonder, would there be any mystery to our lives if we met after five years?